-4. Paragraph (2) of subdivision (d) of section 70.8 of the Regulations of the Commissioner of Education is amended, effective November 15, 2011, as follows:
+4. Paragraph (2) of subdivision (d) of section 70.8 of the Regulations of the Commissioner of Education is amended, effective March 21, 2012, as follows:

-(2) \$10 for the sole proprietor or each general partner of a partnership or partner of a limited liability partnership, member of a limited liability company or shareholder of a professional service corporation whose principal place of business is located in New York or who is otherwise authorized to practice in New York through a [temporary practice permit issued] practice privilege pursuant to section 70.7 of this Part and for each certified public accountant or public accountant licensed in New York State that signs or authorizes someone to sign an engagement on behalf of a New York State client but whose principal place of business is not located in New York State.
+(2) \$10 for the sole proprietor or each general partner of a partnership or partner of a limited liability partnership, member of a limited liability company or shareholder of a professional service corporation whose principal place of business is located in New York [or who is otherwise authorized to practice in New York through a temporary practice permit issued pursuant to section 70.7 of this part] and for each certified public accountant or public accountant licensed in New York State that signs or authorizes someone to sign an engagement on behalf of a New York State client but whose principal place of business is not located in New York State.
+Any firm that registers with the Department pursuant the provisions of Education Law section 7408, but does not have a sole proprietor or a general partner of a partnership or a partner of a limited liability partnership, or a member of a limited liability company or a shareholder of a professional service whose principal place of business is in NYS, shall pay \$10 for the firm.